 Tips for measuring your waist and hips:

-STEP 8: Choose your jogging for weight loss running plan that you are going to follow.
-Here are some guidelines that you will want to follow to make sure that you are using an effective plan that will induce weight loss:
+Here are some guidelines that you will want to use to make sure that you are choosing an effective plan that will induce weight loss:

 Weekly Goal Weight Loss

 Ideally, you should plan on only losing 1-at the most 2 pounds per week when jogging for weight loss which would mean cutting out 500-1000 calories per day.

 Also, don’t forget that by running or training for a race you are creating a calorie deficit!
 You do not just need to cut out food to lose weight!
 It’s all about the balance of both!